yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

         // Multiple attributes.
         #[Required]
         #[HasLength(min: 1, max: 50)]
+        // Can be combined with other attributes not related with rules.
+        #[Deprecated]
         private readonly string $name,
         // Single attribute.
         #[Number(integerOnly: true, min: 18, max: 100)]